Ali Tajer

 Tutorial's Outline

 In this tutorial, we will explore the latest advancements in the emerging field of causal representation learning (CRL).
 We will begin by introducing the foundational concepts and motivations behind combining representation learning with causal inference.
 Following a brief history of CRL, we will describe its primary objectives and the theoretical challenges.
-We will then review the key approaches developed to address these challenges, including CRL with multi-view observations, CRL with interventions on latent variables, and CRL applied to temporal data.
+We will then review the key approaches developed to address these challenges.
+Our primary focus will be on interventional CRL, and we will discuss other advances in CRL with multi-view observations, CRL with interventions on latent variables, and CRL applied to temporal data.
 Additionally, we will highlight real-world application opportunities, discuss the challenges in scaling CRL to practical use cases, and discuss open questions for CRL related to both theoretical and empirical viewpoints.

 Content